5T33Z0/Clover-Crate/CPU/README.md

 This section allows to manually set parameters for the CPU if the internal algorithms fail to auto-detect the correct parameters.
 This section is only covered for the sake of completeness.
 The bottom line is: **you don't change anything here unless it's unavoidable and you know what you are doing!**

 ## Frequency (in MHz)
-Describes the base frequency in MHz displayed in the System-Profiler.
-In other words: its effects are purely cosmetic.
-Usually, Clover automatically calculates this value based on the ACPI timer, but if it gets it wrong, you can correct it through this key.
+Let's you change the base frequency of the installed CPU displayed in the "About this Mac" section.
+Usually, Clover automatically reports the correct value based on the ACPI timer, but if it gets it wrong, you can correct it here.
+In other word's: it's purely cosmetic.

 ## Bus Speed (in kHz)
 Describes the bus frequency in **kHz**.
 The bus frequency is critical for stable operation of the system.
 It's handed over from the bootloader to the kernel.
 If the frequency is wrong, the kernel won't start at all.
 If the frequency is slightly off, there can be problems with the clock, resulting in strange system behavior.